josh-mchugh/rediscovering-javascript/chapter-5/README.md

 ## rest-parameter-arrow.js
 We demonstrate how the arrow function can use the rest parameter.
 In this example we take a message and subjects.
 It can take one more paramters to display the message.

+## using-bind.js
+Using bind() has some limitations as it's first parameter binds to 'this' and arrow functions use the lexical 'this'.
+When using arrow functions we cannot bind 'this' if bind() is called.